Archived: Faster, Cleaner and Greener: Why Chemistry in Micellar and Micellar-like Media is now a Viable Option for Chemical Development and Beyond.

 Who should attend? organic chemists and engineers invested in controlling the amount and type of waste generated by their manufacturing processes and who are curious about how chemistry in water can sometimes lead to more selective outcomes than chemistry in organic solvents.

-This webinar will be presented by Dr Alan Steven and is kindly sponsored by CatSci.
+This webinar was presented by Dr Alan Steven and was kindly sponsored by CatSci.